DCC-EX/dcc-ex.github.io/docs/reference/hardware/pin-vpin-allocations.md

 Note also the potential conflict with an LCD at \|I2C\| address 0x27 as per
-`reference/hardware/pin-vpin-allocations:mcp23017 digital i/o expander`{.interpreted-text
+`reference/hardware/pin-vpin-allocations:mcp23017 digital i/o expander`.
-role="ref"}.

 Refer to
-`reference/developers/hal:hal programming interface`{.interpreted-text
-role="ref"} for further information.
+`reference/developers/hal:hal programming interface` for further information.

 When adding MCP23008s, select an unused VPin that allows a total of 8 consecutive numbers for all I/O pins.